veitham/AboutAIDS/README.md

 # AboutAIDS

+You can check out the app [here](https://veitham-aboutaids-project-introduction-rr8wmu.streamlit.app/) !

 ## Project Introduction
 According to the UNICEF, the HIV/AIDS pandemic is still a major public health issue, especially in the youth: Of the estimated 650,000 people who died of AIDS-related illnesses in 2021, 17% of them were children under 20 years of age.